 through a single neuron in the hippocampus.
 But this is not the most

-earlier, this would simply take too long for the instantaneous
+earlier, it would simply take too long for a memory to be formed by

 memory is being maintained by the neuron in the hippocampus that

 synapses still bud, dendrites still proliferate, and axons still extend

 all in an effort